Bala-273/TechM_Fullstack_Training/AEM_Training/README.md

 ### Task Structure:
 - A separate folder is created for each **daily task**, with the folder name corresponding to the **date** the task was given.
+- The entire tasks including the final project share a common codebase directory.
-- The code for each task is provided in the corresponding folder in the **`README.md`** file format.
+- Also the code for each task is provided in the corresponding folder in the **`README.md`** file format.
+- The sample output is added for each and every task in a separate folder
+- For final project i.e. building a news website, the output screenshots are in the FinalProject_Output folder

 ## Accessing the Code